Connect with us

 Counting Clips

-We can play this game of clamping clips to popsicle sticks with numbers as recreation for kids.
-Along with the purpose of recreation, this also instils knowledge of numbers as the kid know how many pins to clip to each popsicle stick according to the number written on them.
+We can play this game of clamping clips to popsicle sticks with numbers as a recreation for kids.
+Along with the purpose of recreation, this also instills knowledge of numbers, as the kids know how many pins to clip to each popsicle stick according to the number written on them.

 Arranging Number Blocks